• Skip to main content

 You can probably hear the next part in your head.
 It's the famous line from one of our all-time favourite Christmas tunes, first released back in 1942.

-But just follow this recipe which has everything you need to add a little White Christmas magic to your Christmas table wherever in the world you are.
+Just follow it to find out everything you need to add a little White Christmas magic to your Christmas table – wherever in the world you are.

-The ingredients for a White Christmas (no snow required)
+The ingredients for White Christmas (no snow required)

 The ingredients you'll need are:

-• copha (a vegetable shortening made of more than 99% coconut oil)
+• copha (copha is an Australian vegetable shortening made of more than 99% coconut oil, fmaously used in Chocolate Crackles – use coconut oil as a substitute)

 • powdered milk